Platform Components/Blockchain Infrastructure

 All operations require appropriate permissions in your workspace.

-Blockscout explorer for EVM chains
+Why choose Blockscout for EVM blockchain monitoring?

 Transactions refer to standard on-chain actions initiated by externally owned accounts (EOAs), like sending tokens, deploying contracts, or interacting with smart contracts.
 These are recorded directly on the blockchain with their own transaction hash.
 Trasnactions